dwarvesf/playground/CONTRIBUTING.md

 ### Writing, semantics, grammar

-We aren't actually too strict on grammar or semantics in your notes, given that it is easy to read and relatively skimmable.
+We aren't actually too strict on grammar or semantics in your notes.
+Our only requirement is that it is easy to read and is relatively skimmable.
 As for note structure, we will follow Wikipedia and previous SEO standards:

 1. Each page should only have one H1 `#` header.
 All subsequent headers should be nested as H2 `##` headers.